 If nothing is left, why pay the hippodrome a visit?

 The now vanished hippodrome is currently an elongated public garden, with the road running around it following the identical course of the chariot racing track.
 Moreover, there are enough remains of the hippodrome to get an idea what it was like.
-Look for place mark on the Map with Tourist Attractions in the Historical Part of Istanbul
+Look for on the Map with Tourist Attractions in the Historical Part of Istanbul

 What is commonly referred to as the Egyptian obelisk (see picture), is actually an obelisk removed from the Temple of Karnak at Thebes (now Luxor).